zorixid/React_Food_Ordering/README.md

-## Community codders, please commit
+## Community coders, please commit

 Feel free to add extra functions or improvements, This helps me to more familiarise with source control and open source project managing